Troubleshooting

 Symptom: start_session returns cameraPermissionDenied or cameraPermissionRestricted.

-Cause: As of v1.4.7, Haptix requires macOS Camera permission to read the iOS device's screen over USB.
+Cause: Haptix requires macOS Camera permission to read the iOS device's screen over USB.
 There is no degraded path — sessions refuse to start without it.

 Fix:

-haptix permissions fix # walks through requesting or re-enabling Camera
+haptix setup # walks through requesting or re-enabling Camera

 haptix stop && haptix start